telefactor/telefactor/README.md

 0. [Fam](/games/00-fam/README.md) - The first completed game.
 A good starting point for templating how a came should run.
+1. [Connery](https://github.com/telefactor/telefactor/tree/hamster/games/01-connery#readme) - A playthrough of the game with two apps developed in parallel, so that every player got to write some features as well as some tests.

 ## Inspiration links